dell/OpenManage-Enterprise/docs/API.md

 Script to get chassis inventory details in CSV format

 #### Description
-This script exercises the OME REST API to get chassis inventory in a CSV format for external consumption
+This script uses the OME REST API to get chassis inventory in a CSV format for external consumption
 Note that the credentials entered are not stored to disk.